wp-plugins/nvd3-visualisations/readme.txt

 = How can I visualize my own data set? =

-1. You just check at first the gallery's data folder's input file structure and then you can use any tool to create similar data sets on the blog's root folder.
-If you open console when demo loads in you can also see what chart type connects to which input file.
-1. Next, you may also want to write own custom function from which you directly call on the fly JavaScript API when data set is ready to show out.

-= I hate to learn JavaScript API etc, is there any just a simple way to draw charts? =

-Shortcode [jsChart] is your easy solution then: first create charts gallery by [demosGallery] shortcode & then start cloning your own charts to the new page/post.

-Also, peek into **examples** folder of plugin and start to test shortcodes demos there with your blog.
+1. You just create your charts gallery by its shortcode [demosGallery] and pick up the right style of chart there for the task.
+1. Next, you choose if you want this new chart into page / post of WordPress.
+1. Before creating new chart by button you select from 8 different sources where your data is coming from.
+1. New chart button takes you to the 2nd step where you actually populate your own data in.
+1. Rest of publishing follows normal standard work flow of WordPress: just edit, preview & publish it.

-= I just want a quick way to show my data and not to edit any files.
-Can I do it?
+= I just want a quick way to show my small data set and not to edit any external files.
+Can I do this?

+Sure, go to the charts library and select data input method **Direct Input**, press new chart button, and follow its further online help.

-There are direct data options for that.
-Take a look at **shortcode_direct_data.txt** on examples, please.
+Also, you migt like to take a look at **shortcode_direct_data.txt** on examples folder, please.

-= How can I find all available chart types & their calling names? =

-Look at inside **gallery.js** file on examples dir, please.

-= How do I know which options work together with the chart type that I use? =

-Look at inside **chart_options.html** file and its comparisions table, please.

-= Where are my data sets stored and what happens for them if I remove chart's page/post or whole plugin? =

-Look at the blog's root and the folder called **charts_nvd3**.
-Data sets are stored there by random names and they stay there until you remove them by FTP client.
-If you create very many/big data sets it is a pretty good idea to clean this folder from time to time manually.

 = How can I change the margins around the chart bigger? =